Bethe Ansatz, Quantum Circuits, and the F-basis

 We now demonstrate the equivalence between (\ref{inhMPS}) and the Bethe states of \cite{Ovchinnikov10}.
 We must perform the non-local gauge transformation of the tensor (\ref{Lambdaj}):

 where

 and we borrowed the notation from (\ref{scattering}) and (\ref{xaj}).
-Non-locality refers to the dependence of the $j$-th matrix $W_j$ on the quasi-momenta $p_{a,j}$ on every position of the spin.
+The non-locality of the transformation refers to the dependence of the $j$-th matrix $W_j$ on the quasi-momenta $p_{a,j}$ on every position of the spin.
 (The product by definition equals one if the upper endpoint is smaller than the lower or vice versa.)
 If we normalize